alexbeletsky/elmah-mvc/README.md

 * `elmah.mvc.disableHandleErrorFilter` - by default `HandleErrorAttribute()` is set as global filter, to disable it, set value to "true"
 * `elmah.mvc.requiresAuthentication` - secure /elmah route with authentication
 * `elmah.mvc.allowedRoles` - in case of authentication is turned on, you can specify exact roles of user that have access (eg. "Admins")
+* `elmah.mvc.allowedUsers` - in case of authentication is turned on, you can specify exact users that have access (eg. "johndoe")
-* `elmah.mvc.route` - tweek default ELMAH.MVC route
+* `elmah.mvc.route` - configure ELMAH.MVC access route

 You can either disable handler or apply authentication, based on application roles.